hyunsikjeong/ichika-janken-auto/README.md

 Then run `run.py` to Janken!

-You can use this code with a scheduler like [cron](https://en.wikipedia.org/wiki/Cron) to do janken automatically everyday.
+You can use this code with a scheduler like [cron](https://en.wikipedia.org/wiki/Cron) or [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) to do janken automatically everyday.